decentespresso/de1app/de1plus/profile_editors/readme.txt

 I have included a "demo" profile editor with a file "test.tcl which has some sample code

 Your .tcl pages are checked prior to joining.
-If they return an error they will not be joined and the app will load with out showing the error.
+If they return an error they will not be joined and the app will load without showing an error.
-You can search the log.txt file for "profile_editor" or you editor name to see if your files loaded ok or any error they returned.
+You can search the log.txt file for "profile_editor" or your editor's name to check if your files loaded ok or find any error they may have returned.